stereoboy/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/Lab2.md

 6. Open the **vivado_hls.log** file from c:\xup\hls\labs\lab2 using any text editor and observe the following sections:

-* Creating directory and project called yuv_filter.prj within it, adding design files to the project, setting solution name as solution1, setting target device, setting desired clock period, and importing the design and testbench files (Figure 2).
+* Creating directory and project called yuv_filter.prj within it, adding design files to the project, setting solution name as solution1, setting target device, setting desired clock period, and importing the design and testbench files .
-* Synthesizing (Generating) the design which involves scheduling and binding of each functions and sub-function (Figure 3).
+* Synthesizing (Generating) the design which involves scheduling and binding of each functions and sub-function.
-* Generating RTL of each function and sub-function in SystemC, Verilog, and VHDL languages (Figure 4).
+* Generating RTL of each function and sub-function in SystemC, Verilog, and VHDL languages.
     <p align="center">
     <img src ="./images/lab2/Figure2.png">
     </p>